-Emails should be sent in a formal style.
-Include a greeting (e.g. Dear Dr. Hayes), correct grammar, and full signature.
-Always put CRIJ 3350 or VICTIMOLOGY in your title line as this will help me respond to your emails promptly.
+Email should be sent in a formal style.
+Please include a greeting (e.g. Dear Dr. Hayes), correct grammar, and sign your full name.
+Always put CRIJ 3350.03 or Victimology in your title line as this will help me respond to your emails promptly.
+Emails that do not include a greeting and/or a signature may not be answered.